crazystorm720/bold-as-lion/visa.md

 The U.S. Department of State explicitly **advises against purchasing tickets before the visa is issued** .
 Instead of buying expensive refundable tickets, use a safer, verifiable alternative.

 *   **The Recommended Strategy**: Obtain a **refundable dummy ticket** or a fully refundable flight reservation from a trusted travel agency .
 This provides a legitimate, verifiable Passenger Name Record (PNR) that embassy staff can check on the airline's website, proving travel plans without the financial risk .
-*   **If You Purchase Refundable Tickets**: Ensure they are **fully refundable** and you understand the airline's policy.
-Some "refundable" tickets have high cancellation fees, and refunds can take weeks or months to process .
+[Onward Ticket](https://onwardticket.com/en)

 ### 📂 Colombia Entry Proof & Document Checklist